wolfi-dev/.github/profile/README.md

 Hello, Wolfi!
 ```

-For more guidance, you can check out a full tutorial on [Creating Wolfi Images with Dockerfiles](https://edu.chainguard.dev/open-source/wolfi/wolfi-with-dockerfiles/), or alternately use apko to build a distroless image with only the packages you need, by revieiwng a [Getting Started with apko](https://edu.chainguard.dev/open-source/apko/getting-started-with-apko/) tutorial.
+For more guidance, you can check out a full tutorial on [Creating Wolfi Images with Dockerfiles](https://edu.chainguard.dev/open-source/wolfi/wolfi-with-dockerfiles/), or alternately use apko to build a distroless image with only the packages you need, by reviewing a [Getting Started with apko](https://edu.chainguard.dev/open-source/apko/getting-started-with-apko/) tutorial.